Hillesøya

 Hillesøya is an old church site, with the Hillesøy Church being located on the island for a long time, until it was moved to Brensholmen in 1889.
-Hillesøya was the namesake for the municipality of Hillesøy that existed from 1855 until its dissolution in 1964.
+Hillesøya was the namesake for the old Hillesøy Municipality that existed from 1855 until its dissolution in 1964.

 There was a large forest fire on the island of Hillesøya in 2012 that was caused by an injured Canadian tourist attempting to light a signal fire.